Dr Sara Kendall

 Sara earned her interdisciplinary doctorate from the University of California at Berkeley, where she specialised in international law and human rights, jurisprudence and social thought, and political theory.
-Her doctoral work considered issues of jurisdiction at the Special Court for Sierra Leone, which was based upon a year of trial observation through Berkeley’s War Crimes Studies Center court monitoring project in Freetown.
+Her doctoral work considered issues of jurisdiction at the Special Court for Sierra Leone, which was based upon a year of trial observation through Berkeley’s court monitoring project in Freetown.
 Prior to her appointment at Kent, she worked as a researcher in the Department of Public International Law at Leiden University, where she studied the effects of International Criminal Court interventions in Kenya and Uganda.
 She also taught postgraduate courses in international relations at the University of Amsterdam’s department of Political Science.
 In a past life she worked for an attorney specialising in police misconduct and prison litigation in Oakland, California.

-Her more recent work has taken up contemporary articulations of ‘juridified’ violence, such as the US practice of targeted killing, the ‘unwilling or unable’ doctrine and changing conceptions of territory, and a forthcoming piece on lethal autonomous weapons systems.
+Her more recent work has taken up contemporary articulations of ‘juridified’ violence, such as the US practice of targeted killing, the ‘unwilling or unable’ doctrine and changing conceptions of territory, and lethal autonomous weapons systems.
 Within the field of international criminal law, she has published on the implications of the victim as a legal category, what the field might learn from (critiques of) humanitarianism, the political economy of international criminal tribunals, tribunal legacies, and ‘hybridity’ and legal pluralism.
 Her co-edited volume, Contested Justice: The Politics and Practice of International Criminal Court Interventions (Cambridge University Press, December 2015) is available for download here.
-A third area of research and publications consider the mediated forms through which law is produced and reproduced, such as the rise of expert knowledge in post-Cold War constitution-drafting practices, and representations of transitional justice and impunity in films such as The Act of Killing and Lumumba: La Mort du Prophète.
-Her work has appeared in journals such as Law and Contemporary Problems; American Journal of International Law; Leiden Journal of International Law; Netherlands Yearbook of International Law; African Journal of Legal Studies; Journal of Law, Culture and the Humanities; and Studies in Law, Politics and Society, as well as in various edited collections.
-Her current book-length project explores the effects of International Criminal Court interventions based upon observations of the court’s work in Uganda, Kenya, and the Netherlands.
+An additional area of research and publications consider the mediated forms through which law is produced and reproduced, such as the rise of expert knowledge in post-Cold War constitution-drafting practices, and representations of transitional justice and impunity in films such as The Act of Killing and Lumumba: La Mort du Prophète.
+From 2017 – 2019 she convened the AHRC-funded ‘Legal Materiality’ research network with her colleague Dr. Hyo Yoon Kang, resulting in an open-access special issue of the journal Law Text Culture that advances a novel theorisation of legal matters and materials.

 Research and Professional Affiliations